Vietnamese general Vo Nguyen Giap's memoirs

-Origins: More than thirty years after U.S. military involvement in Vietnam ended, debate continues unabated over the purpose, meaning, and results of that war.
-One particularly contentious subject in such debates is the question of whether the U.S. failed to achieve its objectives in Vietnam because it was defeated by a foe whose resourcefulness and tenacity it had underestimated, or whether American forces were undone not by enemy soldiers on the battlefield but were hamstrung by a swelling chorus of anti-war protesters
+More than thirty-five years after U.S. military involvement in Vietnam ended, debate continues unabated over the purpose, meaning, and results of that war.
+One particularly contentious subject in such debates is the question of whether the U.S. failed to achieve its objectives in Vietnam because it was defeated by a foe whose resourcefulness and tenacity it had underestimated, or whether American forces were undone not by enemy soldiers on the battlefield but were hamstrung by a swelling chorus of anti-war reporting in the news media

 Definitively resolving this sort of historical question is problematic, as such examinations of hypotheticals rarely yield objective evidence.
 But what if a leading military figure on the other side of the conflict weighed in on the matter?
 Surely that would be a form of expert, informed opinion difficult to dismiss or ignore.